masda-gib/MxRpg/Markdown/4_1 Base Classes.md

 >
 > You have to prepare spells after a long rest to be able to cast them.
 You can prepare a number of cantrips equal to the spells know for level 0 spells.
 Additionally, you  can prepare a number of spells of any level equal to CHA + Caster Level.
 >
->Select Positive, Negative or Chaos.
-You count as having any Cure, Inflict or Shatter spell always prepared.
-Those don't count against your preparation limit.
->
 > Select 1 Domain.
 You gain the level 1 power of this domain and the bonus spells known for any level you can cast.
 Your domain spells are always prepared and don't count against your preparation limit.
 >
 > You gain "Spell Level 1" as a free Talent.